partharora1610/nova/README.md

-Framework that helps to create basic UI for web.
+Framework that helps to create basic data applications for web.

 ## Tech Stack